fletcher/Composer-Localization/README.md

 ## Sharing your changes ##

 You'll need to send me a pull request for your changes.
-That's outside the scope of this howto.
+That's outside the scope of this how-to.

-If you're good at translating, but not so good at git/github, then contact me and we can work something out.
+If you're good at translating, but not so good at git/github, then contact me and we can work something out -- you can send me the files and I'll upload them.

 ## Quality control ##